Champions League Twenty20: Participation

 The participating teams are from the top cricketing nations and determined by the premier Twenty20 tournaments of those nations.
 Each edition has featured teams from India, Australia, South Africa, New Zealand, the West Indies and Sri Lanka.
 England have been in three editions but refused further participation after 2012 as their domestic season clashed with the tournament's dates.
 Pakistan has not been invited to participate in the tournament until 2012 due to the hostility between India and Pakistan since the 2008 Mumbai attacks.

 As the tournament is mainly targeted at the Indian audience, all editions have featured more teams from India than any other country.
 From 2011, four Indian teams competed while other countries had two teams at most.
 India is the first choice for hosting the tournament.

 While the tournament format remained almost unchanged, the qualification tournaments have changed to include more overseas players and create stronger teams.
 The Caribbean Twenty20 was created in the West Indies after their representative finished runners-up in the 2009 edition.
 It was later expanded to become the Caribbean Premier League in 2013.
 Australia and Sri Lanka have expanded their tournaments to create the Big Bash League in 2011 and the Sri Lanka Premier League in 2012 respectively.

 Participation in the tournament is highly desired.
 Since the Bangladesh Premier League was created in 2012, its organisers had hoped for their teams to be included in the tournament.
 A Bangladeshi team has yet to participate in the CLT20.
 The Dhaka Gladiators, winners of the 2013 BPL, expressed their disappointment after being excluded in 2013 despite the efforts made by their management.

 Venue

 It was originally intended for the host of the tournament to be rotated between the countries of the three shareholders: India, South Africa and Australia.
-The broadcasting agreement also demands that at least five of the first ten editions are to be held in India.
-However, Australia has yet to be considered due to its unsuitable weather in September and due to its time zone being undesirable for the broadcaster.
+The broadcasting agreement also demands that at least six of the first ten editions are to be held in India.
+However, Australia was not considered due to its unsuitable weather in September and due to its time zone being undesirable for the broadcaster.
 South Africa first hosted in 2010 but India has since been the first preference for hosting.
 South Africa was only chosen to host in 2012 when situations made it infeasible for India to host.